Constructing Linear Encoders with Good Spectra: Introduction

+Since this paper is highly condensed, we refer the reader to \cite{JSCC:Yang200909} for concrete examples and important remarks.
+In particular, an example is provided there to show how the binary $[7,4,3]$ Hamming code is beaten by a $[7,4,1]$ linear code in the case of lossless JSCC if the encoder (or generator matrix) is not carefully chosen.
+Recall that an $[n,k,d]$ linear code over a finite field $F$ is a $k$-dimensional subspace of $F^n$ with minimum (Hamming) distance $d$.

-\item In general, symbols, real variables, and deterministic mappings are denoted by lowercase letters.
-Sets, matrices, and random elements are denoted by capital letters.
-Alphabets are denoted by script capital letters.
+We close this section with some basic notations and conventions used throughout the paper.
+In general, mathematical objects such as real variables and deterministic mappings are denoted by lowercase letters.
+Conventionally, sets, matrices, and random elements are denoted by capital letters, and alphabets are denoted by script capital letters.